Taking Steps for the Future

-- Video on downloading music from the Recording Industry Association of America (RIAA)
+- Video on downloading music

 - RIAA's focus on students violating DMCA on college campuses.
 The RIAA is sending pre-lawsuit letters to students on university campuses who have been found uploading and/or downloading copyrighted material.
 The pre-lawsuit allows them to settle at a reduced amount of money than if the case goes to court.
 Note that the minimal per instance fine associated with copyright infringement is $750.00 but can go as high as $250,000 and five years in prison.

 - Example of a Pre-Lawsuit Letter received at another university

 - Directions to uninstall peer-2-peer applications from your computer (source Cornell).
 Additional you may call the Help Desk at 315-312-3456 for assistance in uninstalling.

 - EDUCAUSE site on Legal Sources of Online Content